Manmadha Bullets

-Manmadha Bullets is a Malaysian Tamil-language television series starring Thevaguru Suppiah, Shabb, Ravin Rao, Parvin, Hamsni, Chandni Nagadurga, Kavitha, Akshara, Huumesh, Cellina Jay, Irfan Zaini, Thasha, Krishnakumar and Jayashree Vijayan.
+Manmadha Bullets is a Malaysian Tamil-language television series starring Thevaguru Suppiah, Shabby, Ravin Rao, Parvin, Hamsni, Chandni Nagadurga, Kavitha, Akshara, Huumesh, Cellina Jay, Irfan Zaini, Thasha, Krishnakumar and Jayashree Vijayan.

 The first season aired on Astro Vinmeen HD from 3 May to 31 May 2021, on Monday to Friday at 21:00 (MST) and ended with 22 Episodes.
 This drama is available for worldwide streaming on Astro Ulagam.

 The second season was aired on Astro Vinmeen HD from 8 March – 13 April 2022, on Monday to Thursday at 21:00 (MST) and ended with 22 Episodes.
 It is available for streaming on via TV, Astro GO and On Demand with English and Malay subtitle.